gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 This data was first used in Bo Pang and Lillian Lee, "Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.", Proceedings of the ACL, 2005.

-The dataset is comprised of 5331 positive and 5331 negative processed senteces / snippets of movie reviews drawn from an archive of the rec.arts.movies.reviews newsgroup hosted at IMDB.